 2017 in Hospitality technology

-Indeed, 2017 saw front-of-house spaces retrofitted across the board to accommodate digital ordering systems including kiosks and mobile order and pay.
+Indeed, 2017 saw front-of-house spaces retrofitted across the board to accommodate customer self-service ordering systems including kiosks and mobile order and pay.
 The most common shop floor upgrades were listed as adding shelves for mobile orders awaiting pick-up, reducing cash register space due to increasing mobile and card payments and installing hot boxes and heat lamps.